ShizukaDonaghue/serene-meditation/README.md

 * *I would like to be able to learn meditation techniques and how to get started.*<br>

     The website contains a section which details meditation techniques and how to practise them.
+Additionally, it also contains useful tips and tricks to help the user get started.

 * *I would like to be inspired to start meditation.*<br>